-- .
-NORMFLY: This is the default and indicates normal flight. - TAKEOFF: The waypoint will be moved to the nearest airdrome. - LANDING: In this case, the waypoint will also be moved to the nearest airdrome.
-If you place it manually at some point in the field, the aircraft will land there.
+- NORMFLY: This is the default and indicates normal flight. - TAKEOFF: The waypoint will be moved to the nearest airdrome. - LANDING: In this case, the waypoint will also be moved to the nearest airdrome.
+If you place it manually at some point in the field, the aircraft will land there. - GATTACK: This signifies ground attack.